andremano/GIS-4-Land-Administration/_build/html/_sources/data_entry_routines.rst.txt

 ``Fix geometry`` >
 ``> FINAL OUTPUT``

 This succession of steps is tedious and time consuming, especially if it is a recurrent task.
-A better way to do it is to build a `Model` (or workflow) in QGIS that chains this steps into one single operation :numref:`import_survey_model` that can even be executed as a *batch process* if needed.
+A better way to do it is to build a `Model` (or workflow) in QGIS that chains these steps into one single operation :numref:`import_survey_model` that can even be executed as a *batch process* if needed.

 .. _import_survey_model:
 .. figure:: _static/images/data_entry_routines/import_survey_model.png